An SR-22 is an extra certification proving that your policy meets your state’s minimum car insurance requirements.

 SR-22 certificates are typically ordered by a judge.

-If you aren’t sure whether you need an SR-22, but you have a nagging feeling you might, these are the reasons the DMV lists for which one is usually required:
+If you aren’t sure whether you need an SR-22, below are common reasons the form might be required:

 - DUI or DWI conviction

 - Ticket for driving without insurance